Research Podcast on Indigenous Music in Sydney

 Kobie Dee: Rapping from the Heart

 Kobie Dee is a Gomeroi rapper living in Sydney, on Bidjigal land.
 He is a hip hop artist with a passion for social change and a drive to make things better for the next generation through community work.
 His lyrics show a deep passion for Indigenous advocacy and he tells me he only creates music that comes from the heart.
 He has toured around Australia and performed in Europe for the first time last summer.
-We talked about his different songs, his passion for hip hop and how Black struggles globally connect him with other up-and-coming artists.
+We talked about his tracks, his passion for hip hop and how Black struggles globally connect him with other up-and-coming artists.

 Please be advised that this episode contains references to people who have passed away.